rmassidda/ir-2019/13_packing.md

 We can further investing the meaning of the concepts by noting that $(U_k)_{i,j}$ is the strength of the association between the term $t_i$ and the concept $t_j$, the same holds for $V_k$ and the document $d_i$.

 ## Random projection
-Another approach to reduce the dimensionality of the document vectors consist in extracting a random number of features.
+Another approach to reduce the dimensionality of the document vectors consists in extracting a random number of features.

 The Johnson-Linderstrauss lemma can be used to bound the error in computing the euclidean distance between two randomly projected vectors.
 Given a set $P$ of $n$ points in $m$-dimensions and $\epsilon>0$, there exists a projection function $f \colon \mathbb{R}^m \to \mathbb{R}^k$, where $k = O(\epsilon^2\log n)$, such that $\forall u,v \in P$ it holds